Ingy10/kyle-ingham-brainflix/README.md

 This is the BrainFlix project for BrainStation
 Created by: Kyle Ingham

-BrainFlix Prototype
-Video Streaming Platform Prototype
+BrainFlix Video Streaming Platform Prototype

 # Project Overview: